Magnificent Manta Ray

 We offer a 3.5-day program for conservation enthusiasts that focuses on the marine megafauna of the Nusa Penida Marine Sanctuary.
 During this training, you’ll have the opportunity to collect data, monitor populations, and advocate for the preservation of these magnificent creatures

-Our waters here in the Nusa Penida Marine Protected Area are lucky enough to be the home to many juvenile Manta ray.
-This is an indication that breeding grounds are close by.
+Our waters here in the Nusa Penida Marine Protected Area are lucky enough to be a habitat for numerous young Manta Rays.
+This is an indication that nearby areas serve as breeding grounds by.
 Female mantas reach their reproductive stage around 8-10 years old.
 Males do so earlier, at around 6 years.
 Their fertility rates are quite low and each female usually only has one or two offspring.

 This is why careful protection of their populations are so important!
 Diving with Mantas in our waters is generally at Manta Bay and Manta Point.
 At Manta Bay, you will see mostly juvenile males who are feeding.
 Research has shown that the same Mantas will repeatedly return to this site.

 Additionally, this shows that it is part of a nursery habitat and is crucial towards the local Manta ray population.
-Manta Point on the other hand is full of mature Manta ray.
+Manta Point on the other hand is full of Adult Manta Rays.
 They come to this site to visit the many cleaning stations.
 It is very important to their health for them to get parasites off their body!

 at these stations.
 Once settled, they will remain for long periods of time.
 This definitely allows for a better dive.

 • Do not touch any marine life or anything when scuba diving.
-If a Manta ray approaches you, stay still and do not touch!
+If a Manta ray approaches you, stay still and refrain from any physical contact!

 • Approach manta rays slowly and in their field fo vision.
-Do not splash the water and never surround them.
+Do not cause splashes in the water and never surround them.

-• Do not approach the cleaning station.
-When the cleaning fish is disturbed, the station is damaged and Manta rays may not return.
+• Avoid getting close to the cleaning station.
+When the cleaning fish is disturbed, the station sustains damage, and Manta rays may not return.

-• Keep at least 3 meters between you and the closest Manta ray.
+• Keep at least 3 meters between yourself and the closest Manta ray.

-• When they are not cleaning or approaching the reef, stay 10 meters away.
+• When they are neither cleaning nor coming close to the reef, stay a distance of 10 meters.

 • Do not be closer to the Manta ray than your guide.

-• Do not go directly behind the Manta ray.
+• Do not go directly behind the majestic Manta Ray.
 They will interpret this as predatory behavior.

 • Never use diver propulsion vehicles or any other loud gadgets around them.